Check Balance & Refill

 Are you trying to figure out “How to recertify my Lifeline service?”

-Assist Wireless is an authorized provider for free mobile services and free phones.
+Assist Wireless is an authorized provider of free mobile services and free phones.
 We care about our customers and will walk you through each step to take advantage of this government benefit.

-To ensure you stay connected, Assist Wireless makes the renewal process as easy as possible.
+To ensure you stay connected, Assist Wireless makes the renewal process easy.
 We supply the Lifeline recertification form and guide you through all the steps to renew Lifeline service from the comfort of your home.

 Stay connected for work, school, and healthcare purposes with the nation’s number one Lifeline provider.